fiiohna/fiiohna/README.md

 - I'm Fiona Li

-- I'm a Penultimate Student at Singapore Management University (SMU), pursuing Information Systems (With a major in Digitalisation and Cloud Solutions)
+- I'm a final year student at Singapore Management University (SMU), pursuing Information Systems (With a major in Digitalisation and Cloud Solutions)

 - I'm interested in cloud computing and cybersecurity!